 In this article, we’ll introduce the Code structure feature in ApexSQL Complete.
 ApexSQL Complete is a productivity add-in for SSMS and Visual Studio, that features SQL auto-complete, SQL formatting, and more.
 The Code structure feature allows the user to easily view and find all important code blocks, and to review the SQL code structure of the query.

-The Code structure provides a tree-like form of the SQL code from the query, and it’s presented in its own window in the SSMS, on the left side of the query window.
+The Code structure provides a tree-like form of the SQL code from the query, and it’s presented in its own panel in the SSMS, on the left side of the query window.

-The SQL Code structure feature can be enabled from the ApexSQL Complete menu, by clicking on the Code structure command, or by activating it with the shortcut Ctrl+Q Ctrl+W:
+The SQL Code structure feature can be enabled from the ApexSQL Complete menu, with a click on the Code structure command, or by initiating it with the shortcut Ctrl+Q Ctrl+W:

-When the Code structure is enabled it will open its own window beside the query window.
+When the Code structure is enabled, it will open its own panel beside the query window.
 In the Code structure window, all important parts of the code can be seen, which are used in the query:

-To navigate to a particular code block in the query, scroll up/down in the Code structure window, find that block, and double-click on it:
+To navigate to a particular code block in the query, scroll up/down in the Code structure panel, find that block and double-click on it:

-As it’s shown on the picture above, by double-clicking on the particular code block, in this case ALTER PROCEDURE uspGetEmployeeManagersit will find that part of the code in the query window, center it, and highlight the entire code block.
+As it’s shown on the picture above, with a double-click on the particular code block, in this case Create view vbooks will find that part of the code in the query window, center it, and highlight the entire code block.

 The Code structure feature also provides the ability to expand the code, and navigate to the part which is under the main code: